[Home][Search this site][Contents][What's New]

 Feed the roots

-We hope to support a "realimentacion", feeding the roots of these cultures.
+We hope to support a "realimentacion," feeding the roots of these cultures.
 And help rescue from oblivion the more obscure and interesting elements now in danger of disappearing.
 Many of the Music pages are devoted to people whose passion is the recovery and maintenance of their old traditions.
 They have interesting ideas for doing this and many seek outside contact and collaboration.

 Cuba's Music & Tourism Industry

-Though it is legal to sell Cuban CDs in the US, there has been little organized effort on the part of the Cuban labels to do so, including a minimal on-line presence for ecommerce and none at all in the US market with places such as amazon.com.
+Though it is legal to sell Cuban CDs in the US, there has been little organized effort on the part of the Cuban labels to do so, including a minimal on-line presence for ecommerce and none at all in the US market at places such as amazon.com.

 Populations in Cuba

-CIA Fact Book entry: "Ethnic groups: mulatto 51%, white 37%, black 11%, Chinese 1%" (51+11=62...QED!)
+CIA Fact Book pre-2002 census entry: "Ethnic groups: mulatto 51%, white 37%, black 11%, Chinese 1%" (51+11=62...QED!)

 In closing, a salute